-- Bad News in a Good Way: Robbie and Cat get the idea to help their schoolmates pass on bad news in song in "Tori and Jade's Playdate".
+- Bad News in a Good Way: Robbie and Cat get the idea to help their schoolmates pass on bad news in song in the episode, "Tori and Jade's Playdate".

 - Base on Wheels: Beck's trailer.
 It's surprising that it hasn't been used more often.

 - Probably because they're traumatized from getting trapped in it.

 - Bare Your Midriff: Tori shows a significant amount of midriff in multiple episodes, which is quite rare for a protagonist, especially in a show centered for younger viewers.

 - Batman Gambit: Cat and Jade make Tori look hideous in "Freak the Freak Out" as they knew Haley and Tara would pick the least attractive person to sing.
 Tori then shows that she is not only a good singer but also not even unattractive.

 - Beach Episode: "Trapped in an RV" is a subversion, since the main cast (except for Cat) spent very little screen time actually at the beach, having been trapped in Beck's RV for most of the episode.